fleschutz/my-backups/docs/Glossary.md

-Glossary
+Backup Terms Glossary
 ========

-**3-2-1 Rule (or 3-2-1 Backup Strategy):** The idea that a minimal backup solution should include three copies of the data, including two local copies and one remote copy.
+**3-2-1 Rule (or 3-2-1 backup strategy):** The idea that a minimal backup solution should include three copies of the data, including two local copies and one remote copy.

+**Automated backup:** an automated backup is a scheduled backup configured to run daily, weekly or monthly.
+The backup does not need to be performed manually because the application will start and execute the backup at its scheduled time.
+A notification email containing the backup log can be sent to an email address.
+When a problem appears, the administrator will be notified about that by email.

 **Backup policy:** an organization's procedures and rules for ensuring that adequate numbers and types of backups are made, including suitably frequent testing of the process for restoring the original production system from the backup copies.

+**Backup procedure:** a backup procedure represents the way you back up your files.
+Any backup procedure starts with a concept of a data repository.
+The backup data needs to be stored and organized.
+Therefore, it's important to establish your backup procedure before choosing the backup solution that is right for you.
+Different backup procedures have different advantages.

 **Backup rotation scheme:** a method for effectively backing up data where multiple media are systematically moved from storage to usage in the backup process and back to storage.
 There are several different schemes.
 Each takes a different approach to balance the need for a long retention period with frequently backing up changes.
 Some schemes are more complicated than others.

 **Backup site:** a place where business can continue after a data loss event.
 Such a site may have ready access to the backups or possibly even a continuously updated mirror.

-**Backup software:** computer software applications that are used for performing the backing up of data, i.e., the systematic generation of backup copies.
+**Backup software:** computer software applications that are used for performing the backing up of data, e.g., the systematic generation of backup copies.

 **Backup window:** the period of time that a system is available to perform a backup procedure.
 Backup procedures can have detrimental effects to system and network performance, sometimes requiring the primary use of the system to be suspended.
 These effects can be mitigated by arranging a backup window with the users or owners of the system(s).

+**Bare metal backup:** this is a technique in the field of data backup where the backed up data is available in a form which allows one to restore a computer system from "bare metal", i.e. without any requirements as to previously installed software or operating system.
+Typically, the backed up data include the necessary operating system, applications, and data components to rebuild or restore the backed up system to an entirely separate piece of hardware.
+Bare metal backup differs from local disk image backup where a copy of the disk image, and the backup software, are stored on the computer that is backed up.
+Bare metal backup differs from simple data backups where application data, but neither the applications nor the operating system is backed up or restored as a unit.

+**Continuous backup:**  the continuous backup, also called Continuous data protection (CDP) or real-time backup, refers to backup of computer data by automatically saving a copy of every change made to that data, essentially capturing every version of the data that the user saves.
+It allows the user or administrator to restore data to any point in time.
+Continuous backup is a service that captures changes to data to a separate storage location.
+There are multiple methods for capturing the continuous changes involving different technologies that serve different needs.
+Continuous backup based solutions can provide fine granularities of restorable objects ranging from crash-consistent images to logical objects such as files, mailboxes, messages, and database files and logs.

 **Copy backup:** backs up the selected files, but does not mark the files as backed up (reset the archive bit).
 This is found in the backup with Windows 2003.